Mii-U/Tutorial-SM64DS-Widescreen-And-Analog-Controls/README.md

 32. It might freeze and/or reboot, so wait about 2 minutes until it boots to the title screen
 33. Now it's all set up so that those settings apply automatically everytime you open the game
 34. Enjoy!

-I own none of the software.
-Rights go to their respective owners.
-Do NOT ask me for a rom.
-Please get a rom legally.